ExpediaGroup/flyte/README.md

 ## Authentication and Authorization

 Authentication and Authorization is handled using [JWT](https://jwt.io/).
-The flyte implements OpenID Connect (OIDC), an authentication layer on top of OAuth 2.0, an authorization framework.
+Flyte implements OpenID Connect (OIDC), an authentication layer on top of OAuth 2.0, an authorization framework.

-More information regarding how the Flyte API and an OIDC provider interact with Users / Flyte Packs can be found [here](docs/readme/AuthenticationAuthorization.md).
+More information regarding how Flyte API and an OIDC provider interact with Users / Flyte Packs can be found [here](docs/readme/AuthenticationAuthorization.md).

 To enable auth you must set the following env variables: